 New York Times Book Review Cover Review.
 New York Times/ Michiko Kakutani review.
 New York Times Book Review Editors' Choice.
 NPR interview with Terry Gross.
-Amazon.com Best Books of the Year So Far 2015.
+International Dublin Literary Award longlist.
+Finalist for the 2017 Sami Rohr Prize.
+Winner of the 2015 National Jewish Book Award for fiction.
+Finalist for the 2015 Edward Lewis Wallant Award.
+Amazon.com Best Debuts of 2015.
 Amazon.com Book of the Month.
 Barnes & Noble Top Books of the Month. iTunes Best Books of the Month.
 The Millions Most Anticipated Books.
 Kirkus Prize Nominee.
 Esquire Magazine's "Best 149 Words Published This Year."
 ALA + Ingram Bestseller.
 Miami New Times Must Read Summer Books.
 Audiophile's "Earphones Award Winner."
 French, Czech and Japanese editions forthcoming.

 New York Times daily review by Michiko Kakutani